 Beneath the surface: Diversity at 10 top tech companies

 October is Global Diversity Awareness Month.
 To mark the occasion, we wanted to go beyond the headlines and analyze how some of Silicon Valley’s biggest companies are making their teams more diverse and inclusive.
-Tech companies have pledged to do better, but who’s truly investing in diversity, and who just cares about the optics?
+Change is never easy, especially when it comes to people.
+As you build (or rebuild) your diversity recruiting program, you might take a look at the top tech companies that have pledged to do better.

 To answer that question, we pulled diversity data on 10 of today’s leading tech companies: Apple, Amazon, DocuSign, Facebook, Google, LinkedIn, Microsoft, Salesforce, Uber, and Zoom.

 All of these companies have faced charges of bias at various points.
 Uber, in particular, suffered from a series of well-publicized accusations that it created a hostile work environment for women.